New restrictions on the use of certain flavouring substances

 Timeline

-The new restrictions are expected to apply from Q1 of 2024.
+The new restrictions apply from 5 February 2024.

 What are the major implications for exporting countries?

-As the proposed restrictions reflect current use of the flavourings, this Regulation should not affect existing trade.
+As the restrictions reflect current use of the flavourings, this Regulation should not affect existing trade.

 Recommended Actions